North Sulawesi, Indonesia

 Most of the islands were Islamic by the time the Dutch became nuts about nutmeg, cloves, and cubeb pepper and therefore claimed this area their own as The Netherlands East Indies and later The Dutch East Indies.
 Imperial Japan took control from 1942-1945 and divided Indonesia into three regions.
 During the three years of Imperial Japanese occupation some estimated four million or more Indonesians died of forced labor, forced prostitution, or famine.
 Sultans, intellectuals, as well as 30,000 Europeans were either murdered or sentenced to death and anything of value was shipped back to Japan or to other locations in the ever-expanding Japanese Empire.
 After the war ended, Indonesia gained independence, but there was later a protracted battle with the Communist Party (PKI) during which time 500,000 people were killed during the anti-communist purge.
 A political settlement was reached in 2005 and things have been comparatively peaceful in recent times for this diverse yet united tropical island nation.
 It’s interesting to note, that now the top five visitors of Indonesia are from Malaysia, Singapore, Australia, China, and Japan.

-On the west side of North Sulawesi is the capital city of Manado and nearby the oceanfront Minahasa Lagoon Resort and Eco Divers Manado.
-From the resort you are close to Bunaken National Park which is comprised of five islands: Bunaken, Manado Tua, Nain, Mantehage, and Siladen.
+On the west side of North Sulawesi is the capital city of Manado.
+From this area you are close to Bunaken National Park and Lembeh Straits which is comprised of five islands: Bunaken, Manado Tua, Nain, Mantehage, and Siladen.
 Were not sure if this marine preserve is more famous for its wall dives where you can see giant clams, black tip sharks, white tip sharks, sea turtles, and eagle rays, or its famous because of the local species of brown coelacanth fish they found living just beyond the reef walls in deeper water.

 Lobed fin coelacanths have been around here for over 485 million years and they were thought extinct for 65 million years until they were seen as the catch of the day in a local market in Manado Tua in 1997, and just like the Indonesian dugong, and 200 million year old chambered nautilus, coelacanths have become ambassadors of Indonesia’s marine life.